giampaolo/giampaolo.github.io/content/blog/2022/sublime-text-remember-cursors-plugin.rst

 My editor of choice for Python development is Sublime Text.
 It has been for a very long time (10 years).
-It's fast, simple and straight to the point, which is why I always resisted the temptation to use more advanced and modern IDEs such as PyCharm or VS code.
+It's fast, minimalist and straight to the point, which is why I always resisted the temptation to use more advanced and modern IDEs such as PyCharm or VS code, which admittedly have superior auto-completion and refactoring tools.

-There is a very simple feature I've always missed in Sublime Text: the possibility to "remember" / save the cursor position when a file is closed.
+There is a very simple feature I've always missed in ST: the possibility to "remember" / save the cursor position when a file is closed.
 The only plugin promising to do such a thing is called `BufferScroll <https://github.com/titoBouzout/BufferScroll>`__, but for some